 There are no standard rates for island hopping in Bulalacao, Oriental Mindoro.
 It depends on the size of the boat and islands to visit.
 We chartered a large boat for P8500 for 2 days to cover both tours.
 It’s wide and sturdy to make sailing across the bumpy sea comfortable enough.
 You can charter a narrower boat for the same amount of people for about P6000.

-Contact Details: Gemar – 0948 267 5751 (P8500 for 2 days)/ Bong – 0948 034 8938 (P5000+)
+Contact details: Gemar – 0948 267 5751 (P8500 for 2 days)/ Bong – 0948 034 8938 (P5000+)

 If you don’t have prior contacts, you can ask your selected accommodation for referrals or haggle with locals in the area.

-Accommodations in Bulalacao
+Where to stay in Bulalacao

 There are several accommodations available in Bulalacao.
 You can stay in the mainland or in one of the islands.